 - Raw mackerel coated with an intense-tasting dill jelly, paired with a dill-cucumber granita and horseradish crème

 - An edible razor clamshell with a filling of chopped raw razor clam and sour cream seasoned with tarragon, parsley and a touch of lime zest

 These beautifully presented starters prime the palate for the rest of the meal.
 Some of the highlights in terms of main dishes may include:

 Pickled yellow beets topped with thin discs of vinegar jelly and powdered burnt liquid of strained yoghurt, all sprinkled with aromatic seeds, pickled green, unripe elderberries, and onion seeds, and served with a juice of strained yoghurt liquid mixed with a concentrated beach plant oil

-- Crisp tartlet with filling of scallop and cured and dried trout flakes
+- Crisp tartlet with filling of scallops and cured and dried trout flakes

 - Salted hake (dry marinated with parsley ash and then lightly smoked) and a thin disc of clear tomato jelly, served with creamy buttermilk, parsley stalk and Finnish caviar sauce and finished with a spoonful of crunchy fish scales